Deliverance ministry: Diagnosis

 Deliverance ministries focus on casting out the spirit or spirits believed to cause an affliction.
 The person must first be "diagnosed" with the presence/possession of an evil spirit, which often requires the participation of a person who is trained or experienced in this area.
-This expert may ask questions to learn about the person's life, and try to discover if they have committed any sins that might invite a demonic presence; if they have, they must repent of that sin as part of the deliverance process.
+This expert may ask questions to learn about the person's life and try to discover if they have committed any sins that might invite a demonic presence; if they have, they must repent of that sin as part of the deliverance process.
 The expert might question the person about their relationships with their spouse, children, and friends, as poor relationships with closer circle may be evidence of a demonic presence.
-They may also ask about their extended family and ancestors, to determine if the demon might be the result of a family curse.
-They can attempt to discern, if an object or a room is the source of the demonic activity and help the person understand what may have attached the demon to that object or space.
-Some claim to "see" demons (or vague impressions of them) or hear their names through the Holy Spirit.
-Once the source of the demonic presence is identified, the way to cast it out can be determined.
+They may also ask about their extended family and ancestors to determine if the demon might be the result of a family curse.
+They can attempt to discern if an object or a room is the source of the demonic activity and help the person understand what may have attached the demon to that object or space.
+Some may be able to see demons or hear their names through the Holy Spirit.
+Once the source of the demonic presence is identified, it is cast out through the renouncing of any contract made with the spirit and any lies accepted, and commanded to leave by the power of the Holy Spirit.

 Some believe that an ordained member of a clergy must perform the deliverance, while others believe that anyone can have that spiritual power.
 Diagnosis may occur in private spaces, or during public meetings as the Holy Spirit is invited to reveal the presence of demons in the attendees or while the "preacher" walks through the audience forcing demons to manifest themselves in the audience.

 Naming the demon

-Revealing the demon's name may be part of the expulsion process, as it gives the preacher authority over the demon.
-This process is not required to cast out the demon and some adherents do not accept it (some believe that demons can give the wrong name), but others believe it is necessary.
+Revealing the demon's name may be part of the expulsion process, as it gives the person casting out the demon authority over it.
+This process is not required to cast out the demon, and some adherents do not accept it (some believe that demons can give the wrong name).
+Still, others believe it is necessary.
 The presence may identify itself or be identified as a specific demon (e.g. Jezebel, Asherah, Baal, etc.) or its "name" might be the name of the sin or affliction it represents (e.g. rebellion, gluttony, sexual perversion, anorexia nervosa).
-Naming the demon is about specifically identifying the problem, and may prepare both the preacher and the person being healed to expel the demon.
-The "naming" process may also be connected to ideas of repentance, as Christians often require confession of sins as part of the repentance process.
+Explicitly identifying the problem may prepare the healed preacher and the healed person to expel the demon.